codsen/codsen/packages/color-shorthand-hex-to-six-digit/README.md

   input  // Anything: array, plain object or string or anything else )
 // => Anything, with all shorthand hex occurrences inside of it, converted to full hand.
-// if input is of an unrecognised type (array, plain object or string), it will be returned without errors.
+// if an input is of an unrecognised type (array, plain object or string), it will be returned without errors.
 ```

 ## Testing, linting and coverage